jborean93/PSWSMan/docs/en-US/New-PSWSManCertValidationCallback.md

 The scriptblock is run through a separate Runspace so will not have access to the same module scope from where it is run.
 Use the `$using:varName` syntax to inject these variables in the delegate scope.

-The last returned object is casted to a bool and used as the validation result where:
+The last returned object must be a bool where `$true` will accept the certificate and `$false` does not.

-+ `$true` - The certificate is accepted
+If there is no output or the last object is not a `[bool]` then it will be treated as `$false`.

-+ `$false` - The certificate is rejected
+Anyything else outputted before the last object will be ignored.

 ## EXAMPLES